MashhoodUlHassan/Demo/README.md

 # Demo
-This is my first Git Repository./n
+This is my first Git Repository.
 Regards by Mr Mashhood.